wolfchase/rainbot/help.md

 - __ep__

-    Given a season and epsiode as two numbers, will find the corresponding title of the episode.
+    Given a season and epsiode as two numbers, it will find the corresponding title of the episode.

     If given no arguments, it will recommend a random episode to watch.